Nick7o/SlickPainter/README.md

 # Logo Maker
 **Version: 0.1.0**

-Logo Maker is a tool for runtime drawing in Unity written in C#.
+Logo Maker is a tool for runtime drawing in Unity, written in C#.
-It is meant to be used as a simple painter.

 #### Main features:
  - drawing and erasing using brushes